FredericHeem/algorithm-interview-cpp/README.md

-A collection of common algorithms in C++ used in job interviews.
+A collection of *generic* algorithms in C++ 11, useful for job interviews.

 * Quick Sort
 * Bubble Sort